• Skip to main content

 Contributions Required Every Year: No

-Retirement Account #4: Cash Balance Plan
+Realtor Retirement Plan #4: Cash Balance Plan

 For real estate agents who have achieved the pinnacle of success in the industry, there lies a lessor-used retirement plan option that offers significant tax savings beyond even a Solo 401k plan – the Cash Balance Plan.